run-llama/llama_index/docs/getting_started/concepts.md

 ### Querying Stage

-In the querying stage, the RAG pipeline retrieves the most relevant context given a user query, and pass that to the LLM (along with the query) to synthesize a response.
+In the querying stage, the RAG pipeline retrieves the most relevant context given a user query, and passes that to the LLM (along with the query) to synthesize a response.
 This gives the LLM up-to-date knowledge that is not in its original training data, (also reducing hallucination).
 The key challenge in the querying stage is retrieval, orchestration, and reasoning over (potentially many) knowledge bases.